-Haydn + Jordan’s winter elopement in the Wasatch Mountains took place at a beautiful frozen lake.
+Haydn + Jordan’s winter elopement style vow renewal took place at a beautiful frozen lake.
 We began our adventure by warming up with coffee and hot chocolate to combat the bitter cold.
 The day was full of snowshoeing around the lake, laughing a bunch, embracing the cold, and taking in the beauty of the area.
 However, Haydn’s gaze was more likely to be on Jordan as she looked so beautiful in her dress, white like the freshly fallen snow.

 Mount Timpanogos, and the couple’s loyal pup Sykes, stood witness to their love.
-Haydn + Jordan’s vows were filled with lots and lots of laughter, big smiles, and long embraces.
-Sykes was the Best Dog as their ceremony.
-He stood witness to their love, filled us with laughter, and showed how much he loves his parents.
+Haydn + Jordan’s vows were filled with lots and lots of laughter, memories, big smiles, and long embraces.
+Sykes was stoked on celebrating his parents.
+He filled us with laughter, embraces the snow, and showed how much he loves his parents.
 This goofy pup had a blast in the snow and kept us smiling while he got out his zoomies.

 There’s nothing more beautiful than this- a joyous experience to remember your partner and your pup.

 A winter elopement calls for peace and serenity.
 An adventure for those willing to brave the cold has quite the reward.
 Trails were empty and at times we seemed to have this grand view all to ourselves.

 Landscapes look so vastly different when blanketed in snow.
 While beautiful, they can also be treacherous.
 It is so important to be familiar with snow conditions in the area you want to elope in, follow the weather, have a backup plan, and know whether you need to use crampons, snowshoes, microspikes, or even a backcountry ski setup for your journey.